June-Skeeter/EddyPro_API/README.md

 ## Intro

-Eddy Covariance is a method for measuring ecosystem-atmosphere fluxes of energy and trace gasses (e.g., CO_2).
-Flux esimation via Eddy Covariance involves applying a Reynolds Opperator to high frequency (>=10 Hz) measurements of gas conentrations and turubelence conditions over 30- to 60-minute intervals.
+Eddy Covariance (EC) is a method for measuring ecosystem-atmosphere fluxes of energy and trace gasses (e.g., CO_2).
+Flux esimation via EC involves applying a Reynolds Opperators to high frequency (>=10 Hz) measurements of scalar conentrations and 3D winds over 30- to 60-minute intervals.
+This is a computationally expensive procedure, and when it must be repeated over months or years of data, it quickly becomes an incredibly time consuming procedure.

-Processing, and reprocessing of Eddy Covariance (EC) data is a time consiuming process
+One of the most popular applications for processing EC data is EddyPro (LICOR).
+"EddyPro is designed to provide easy, accurate EC flux computations." [see](https://www.licor.com/env/support/EddyPro/topics/introduction.html#top)  The application has a graphic user interface (GUI) that allows apply a standard processing pipeline or selectively apply more advanced filtering and correction procedures as needed.
+The backend of the processing routine is then executed in FORTRAN, and eddypro outputs fluxes estimates and supplemental data as .csv files.

+The EddyPro API (Application Program Interfae) is a python wrapper for the EddyPro GUI that allows for automation of flux processing procedures defined usising the EddyPro GUI, and more rapid processing of EC data via paralell processing.

 ## For Winmet